Would you like it to be fun to get dressed every morning and easy to shop with a purpose? Consider a style challenge from Get Your Pretty On.

 I’ve mentioned the Style Challenges a fair amount over the last few months.
 They have really revolutionized how I shop and think about my clothes.
 I guess you could say, I’m a super fan.
 I don’t say that about many things, but when I put it on my calendar when the next style challenge is going to start?
 Well, I guess you could say I’m hooked on fashion as well as style challenges.

-Speaking of which, the next Style Challenge starts now!
+Speaking of which, the next Style Challenge starts soon!

-Here’s what you get in the Winter Style Challenge:
+Here’s what you get in a GYPO Style Challenge:

-- a printable list of 26 classic pieces and on-trend winter essentials, including a few accessories and links to help you shop quickly and easily
+- a printable list of 26 classic pieces and on-trend seasonal essentials, including a few accessories and links to help you shop quickly and easily

-- 22 daily outfits to fit the cozy casual, chic, and dressier holiday outfit ideas
+- 22 daily outfits to fit the cozy casual, chic outfit ideas

 - Facebook group advice and support – so fun!
 And you’ll be surprised what a small world it is!
 I knew several other people in the group from my college days!

-- BONUSES: the 2015 Winter Style Challenge and weekly clothing and gift card giveaways in the Facebook group
+- BONUSES: these change seasonally, but often include weekly clothing and gift card giveaways in the Facebook group